christianalfoni/christianalfoni.github.io/_posts/2014-12-02-flux-and-eventemitter2.md

 </div>
 {% endhighlight %}

 We want the input inside **&lt;AddTodoComponent/&gt;** to disable itself while the store is in **isSaving** state.
 It does that by listening to a change event in the store.
-In addition to this we also want our **TodosListComponent** to update itself when there are changes to the todos array and we of course listen to the same change event to accomplish that.
+In addition to this we also want our **&lt;TodosListComponent/&gt;** to update itself when there are changes to the todos array and we of course listen to the same change event to accomplish that.
 So what happens is the following:

 1. We grab both **isSaving** and **todos** when components are created
 2. We add a new todo causing a "change" event to occur